J-e-n-n-y-b/retail-analytics-database-sql/README.md

 - Which employees are driving the most sales?
 - How do sales trends change over time?

+## Key Insights
+The following insights were identified using the queries included in this project:

+- Top-selling products were driven by a small number of high-performing SKUs, highlighting the importance of assortment optimization
+- Sales performance varied significantly by store, suggesting differences in customer traffic and demand patterns
+- Average transaction value (ATV) differed across stores, indicating opportunities for targeted sales strategies
+- Certain employees consistently generated higher sales, pointing to performance differences that could inform training and staffing decisions
+- Sales trends over time showed variability, supporting the need for better demand forecasting and inventory planning

+These findings demonstrate how a structured database can be used to support business decisions in retail operations.

 ## How to Use This Project

 This project is organized into separate SQL files to make it easier to follow how the database is built and used.